clarin-eric/linkchecker-persistence/README.md

 ## Important notes

-   - We're using a schema.sql file to set up database structure with tables and views.
+   - linkchecker-persistence is using a schema.sql file to set up database structure with tables and views.
 The SQL script works for H2 and MariaDB and we strongly discourage an automatic setup via hibernate.ddl-auto=create.

-   - Spring data JPA 2.7.7 uses an h2 v1.4.200 database as dependency for testing.
-This version doesn't have mode=MariaDB so far.
-Therefore we had to use mode=MYSQL
+   - version 0.0.6+ uses the hibernate-enhance-maven-plugin to allow lazy fetching for toOne associations.
+This is basically important when you lookup a significant number of Url instances since otherwise for each instance a query is send to the database to look up the associated Status instance. **If you use another persistence API than hibernate, which is currently the default in Spring data JPA, you should make sure lazy loading for toOne associations.**